sriharikante/Finance-DashBoard/README.md

 1. Clone the repository
 2. Open `index.html` in your browser
-3. No installation needed (uses CDN)
+3. No installation required (uses CDN)

 ---